defold/doc/docs/en/manuals/editor-scripts.md

 ## Prefs

-Editor scripts may define and use preferences — small pieces of data that are scoped either per PC user or per Defold project.
-Preferences are:
+Editor scripts can define and use preferences — persistent, uncommitted pieces data stored on the user's computer.
+These preferences have three key characteristics:
 - typed: every preference has a schema definition that includes the data type and other metadata like default value
 - scoped: prefs are scoped either per project or per user
 - nested: every preference key is a dot-separated string, where the first path segment identifies an editor script, and the rest

-Every preference needs to be registered beforehand, e.g.:
+All preferences must be registered by defining their schema:
 ```lua
 function M.get_prefs_schema()
   return {